-Job Vacancy at TIPS, Economist/Researcher.
-Trade & Industrial Policy Strategies (TIPS) invites applicants to apply for Economist/Researcher job in South Africa.
+Job Vacancy at TIPS, Senior Economist.
+Trade & Industrial Policy Strategies (TIPS) invites applicants to apply for Senior Economist job South Africa.

 TIPS is a non-profit company (NPC) based in Pretoria.
 The organisation facilitates policy development and dialogue in pursuit of sustainable and inclusive growth.
 TIPS has three main focus areas: Trade and Industrial Policy, Inequality and Economic Inclusion and Sustainable Growth.
 Its working model integrates research and analysis, policy development, disseminating information, capacity building, technical support, and programme design and management.

-Trade & Industrial Policy Strategies (TIPS) is looking for an Economist/Researcher with one to two years’ work experience.
-This position cuts across TIPS’s activities but is primarily focused on supporting activities in TIPS’s Sustainable Growth Team, assisting in undertaking research on the just transition to a green economy in South Africa and the region.
+Trade & Industrial Policy Strategies (TIPS) is looking for a Senior Economist with at least five years of appropriate work experience to support the management of its Sustainable Growth activities as well as undertake and lead research projects on the just transition to a green economy in South Africa and the region, amongst others.
 TIPS’s research approach is on generating and analysing evidence-based options for a more sustainable and inclusive economic development.
 You can see more about our work at www.tips.org.za.

 - Strong writing, editing and presentation skills, with an excellent command of written and spoken English;

-- Strong computer skills, with a proven ability to manipulate data in Excel and analyse quantitative information;
+- Strong computer skills, with a proven ability to manipulate data in Excel;

 - Attention to detail, be highly organised, and be able to work both in a team and independently;